-On March 14, 2006, the Company and its lenders agreed to the First Amendment to the October 2005 credit facility to provide the Company with a temporary increase to Facility A (revolving line) of \$6 million through June 30, 2006, and then decreasing to \$4 million from the period July 1 through August 31, 2006, to cover working capital needs, not to exceed the total capacity of Facility A of \$45 million.
+On March 14, 2006, the Company and its lenders agreed to the First Amendment to the Amended and Restated Credit Agreement (dated as of October 5, 2005) to provide the Company with a temporary increase its revolving line of credit of \$6.0 million through June 30, 2006, and then decreasing to \$4.0 million from the period July 1 through August 31, 2006, to cover working capital needs, not to exceed the total capacity of revolving line of \$45.0 million.
 This amendment also adjusted the credit facility's financial covenants to allow for greater leverage and adjusted the interest rate pricing grid.

-On August 25, 2006, the Company and its lenders agreed to the Second Amendment to the October 2005 credit facility to increase the Facility A commitment amount from \$45 million to \$65 million and to provide the Company with a temporary increase to Facility A (revolving line) of \$10 million through the earlier of the completion of the Company's initial public offering or December 15, 2006, to cover working capital needs, not to exceed the total capacity of Facility A of \$65 million.
-In this amendment, our lenders approved the Company's IPO, requiring most of the proceeds of such offering to be used to pay the Company's outstanding debt.
+On August 25, 2006, the Company and its lenders agreed to the Second Amendment to the Amended and Restated Credit Agreement to increase the revolving line of credit commitment amount from \$45.0 million to \$65.0 million and to provide the Company with a temporary increase to its revolving line of credit of \$10.0 million through the earlier of the completion of the Company's initial public offering or December 15, 2006, to cover working capital needs, not to exceed the total capacity of revolving line of credit of \$65.0 million.
+In this amendment, the Company's lenders approved its IPO, requiring most of the proceeds of such offering to be used to pay the Company's outstanding debt.
 This amendment also adjusted the credit facility's financial covenants to allow for greater leverage and to make adjustments to the fixed charge coverage covenant.